paul-naert/kernel-specialization/README.md

 The kernel-slashing directory contains scripts used to apply OCCAM's razor on the kernel bitcode.

+## Environment
+All this was done inside a Virtual Machine running on VirtualBox 5.2.12.
+The OS used is Ubuntu 16.04.
 ---

 This material is based upon work supported by the National Science Foundation under Grant [ACI-1440800](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1440800).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.